TommyJackson85/recipe-connect/README.md

 A user can search recipes by cuisine, ingredient and allergen exclusion, in which will return the most popular, most viewed and most recent items first.
 With a special drop down box system, a user can view recipe summaries of each found result before going to a separate page to view it in full, making it easier to find what they want.
 A user can also view bar charts under categories allergens, ingredients, cuisine and country of origin.

+The website is hosted on Heroku [here](http://recipe-connect.herokuapp.com/).
+The websites code can be found on this [Github Repository](https://github.com/TommyJackson85/recipe-connect)

 ## UX